 7. Chilean Bat – Myotis chiloensis

 The Zoology of the Voyage of H.M.S.
-Beagle Under the Command of Captain Fitzroy, R.N., during the Years 1832 to 1836 is a 5-part book published, between February 1838 and October 1843.
-It was written by various authors, and edited and superintended by Charles Darwin, publishing expert descriptions of the collections he had made during the Beagle voyage.
+Beagle Under the Command of Captain Fitzroy, R.N., from 1832 to 1836, is a 5-part book published between February 1838 and October 1843.
+It was written by various authors and edited and superintended by Charles Darwin, publishing expert descriptions of the collections he had made during the Beagle voyage.

 The Pipistrellus bat is a small bat.
-This bat illustration is another one from the collection Iconographia Zoologica Special Collections University of Amsterdam.
+This bat illustration is another from the Iconographia Zoologica Special Collections University of Amsterdam collection.

 I love the castle drawing in the background of this bat illustration, it gives it that extra spooky Halloween vibe.